-In this subsection, we show local well-posedness for the ternary Boltzmann equation and that, for chaotic initial data, their tensorized product produces the unique mild solution of the Boltzmann hierarchy.
-Therefore uniqueness implies that the mild solution to the Boltzmann hierarchy remains factorized under time evolution, hence chaos is propagated in time.
+Here, we first present local well-posedness for the ternary Boltzmann equation.
+The proofs are nonlinear analogues of the arguments used in the BBGKY case (for details see \cite{thesis}).
+Furthermore, we show that for chaotic initial data their tensorized product produces the unique mild solution of the Boltzmann hierarchy, hence chaos is propagated.

 For $\beta>0$ let us define the Banach space